meganing/Conversational-AI-Biographical-Agents/README.md

 - NumPy, pandas, and SciPy
 - Google's generative-AI client

 The notebooks expect local dataset and model paths that are not included here.
 Before running them, adapt those paths and provide your own API credentials through the notebook runtime or environment variables.
-Never commit credentials to the repository.

 ## What is intentionally excluded